Destinations Greece The Cyclades Mykonos

 Molton Brown & Hermès bath amenities

-InsiderEvery room here is junior-suite size with a sitting area — but they range from interior to full sea-view, and the price gap is real.
-Book the sea-view category by name, not a room number, since the layouts vary room to room.
+InsiderEvery room here is junior-suite size with a sitting area, but they range from interior to full sea-view, and the price gap is real.
+Book the sea-view category by name rather than a room number, since the layouts vary room to room.

 €€ €500–1,000/night · Town-edge boutiques and Platis Gialos beachfront

-Greek-family-run on the Rohari hill above Mykonos Town — 57 rooms across multiple low-rise buildings, two pools, and a serious kitchen.
+Greek-family-run on the Rohari hill above Mykonos Town: 57 rooms across several low-rise buildings, two pools, and a good kitchen.
 The Semeli Group also runs Bao's Cocktail Bar in Little Venice.
-Walking distance to Chora (10 min downhill); cab back up at night.
+Walking distance to Chora (10 minutes downhill), a cab back up at night.
 The Mykonos Town stay for travellers who want the design-hotel feel without leaving the Town orbit.

 What it's known for